HeChinese/OpenHeInput-MacOS/README.md

 1. Open Mac OS X System Preferences;

-2. Select Keyboard;

-3. Select Input Source;
+2. Select Keyboard --> Input Source;

-4. Click ' + ' Sign at bottom left;
+3. Click ' + ' Sign at bottom left;

-5. Select Simplified Chinese;
+4. Select Simplified Chinese;

-6. Select one or more HeInput methods;
+5. Select one or more OpenHeInput methods: Chinese Simplified, Chinese Traditional, HeEnglish;

-7. Then click 'Add' button
+6. Then click 'Add' button.
-# OpenHeInput Usage
+# How to use OpenHeInput application

-HeInput software’ usage:

-1. HeInput install three input mode: Chinese Simplified, Chinese Traditional, and HeEnglish;

-2. Can use main keyboard and number pad;

-3. Includes 21,000 words, and 180,000 phrases.

-4. Shift + Space (or character): switch to English input;
+1. Shift + Space (or character): switch to English input;

-5. fn + Space: switch Chinese or PinYin, or HeEnglish input mode;
+2. fn + Space: switch Chinese or PinYin, or HeEnglish input mode;

-6. 0(M) to display function menu, and select from menu;
+3. 0(M) to display function menu, and select from menu;

-7. fn + j, s: switch to Chinese simplified mode;
+4. fn + j, s: switch to Chinese simplified mode;

-8. fn + f, t: switch to Traditional Chinese mode;
+5. fn + f, t: switch to Traditional Chinese mode;

-9. fn + p: switch to PinYin mode;
+6. fn + p: switch to PinYin mode;

-10. fn + e: switch to HeEnglish mode;
+7. fn + e: switch to HeEnglish mode;

-11. fn + r: switch to reset mode;
+8. fn + r: switch to reset mode;

-12. fn + a: turn Off/On pinyin prompt.
+9. fn + a: turn Off/On pinyin prompt.

 # More Information about HeInput
 1. http://www.hezi.net/He/UserGuide/zh-Hans/Set/BookCover.html